whacked/cow/vibe benchmarking json schema validators.md

 - create some dummy instance and validation that dummy instance against the schema
 - run the validation many times and average the run times

-Then I discussed this with a agent, and the problem took on many more dimensions!
+Then I discussed this with an agent, and the problem took on many more dimensions!
 We ended up designing for how validation speed varies as a function of
 - draft version
 - sdtin vs file input (who knows)
 - valid vs invalid data (maybe it exits early on invalid data, leading to faster exit)